-Nate Blythe returned to his alma mater, UCF, in 2014 and is in his first season serving as primary contact for men's soccer, softball and cross country and track and field.
-He graduated from UCF in 2009 and spent four years as a student assistant in the athletics communications.
+Nate Blythe returned to his alma mater, UCF, in 2014 and is serving as primary contact for men's soccer, baseball, women's tennis and spirit.
+He graduated from UCF in 2009 and spent four years as a student assistant in the athletics communications department.

-He came back to Orlando after covering the Campbell women's basketball, softball and volleyball at Campbell for 18 months.
+He came back to Orlando after covering the Campbell women's basketball, softball and volleyball programsfor 18 months.
 He additionally served as the men's and women's tennis contact and assisting with the school's 21 sports.

 Prior to working with the Fighting Camels, Blythe spent three campaigns at Chattanooga, where he earned his master's in business administration in 2012.
 He started off serving the softball and volleyball programs as an intern before being elevated to a graduate assistant following his first season.